theazammohamed/indotravi/README.md

 # IndoTravi Landing Page

 This is the implementation of the IndoTravi landing page, as requested.
-The landing page is fully responsive and built using React, HTML, CSS, and JavaScript.
+The landing page is fully responsive and built using React, HTML, SASS, and JavaScript.
 The app includes a mock search form for date, budget, and guest, but it does not connect to a backend.

 ## Features:
 - Fully responsive design for mobile, tablet, and desktop views.